 After talking with the police officer, she/ he may recommend that the Facilities personnel approach this adult and ask him for identification and question why he is at the meet.
 Let the Facilities personnel do this, preferably when the police officer is on site.
 Do NOT interject yourself, as Marshal, into the middle of a potentially confrontational and dangerous situation.
 If the adult responds appropriately to the Facilities Director and states he is a spectator at this public swim meet, there is really nothing more you can do at present.
-If the adult responds or refuses to give identification, he may be asked to leave the venue.
+If the adult responds inappropriately or rudely to the Facilities Director when questioned or refuses to give identification, he may be asked to leave the venue.